nisharani-dev/Disease_predictor_project/README.md

 Models were evaluated using accuracy, confusion matrix, and classification report.

-Random Forest achieved ~97–99% accuracy (best performer).
+Random Forest achieved ~88% accuracy (best)....Logistic Regression Accuracy: 84%

 Predictions were also tested on unseen test data provided during the bootcamp.